Blockades on Canada-US border continue as protests swell

 Surrounded by dozens of officers in Windsor, a man with “Mandate Freedom” and “Trump 2024” spray-painted on his vehicle left the bridge entrance early in the day as others began dismantling a small, tarp-covered encampment.
 A trucker honked his horn as he, too, drove off, to cheers and chants of “Freedom!”

 But hundreds more arrived to bolster the crowd and settled into a faceoff with police about two blocks away, waving flags and yelling.
-While there were no visible physical confrontations, the crowd still controlled the road to the bridge, and traffic had not resumed as of the evening.
+While there were no visible physical confrontations, the crowd still controlled the road to the bridge, and traffic had not resumed as of Sunday morning.

-Windsor police tweeted that no one had been arrested but urged people to stay away from the bridge: “We appreciate the cooperation of the demonstrators at this time and we will continue to focus on resolving the demonstration peacefully.
-Avoid area!”

-Protester Daniel Koss said shortly before police advanced that the demonstration had succeeded in bringing attention to demands to lift COVID-19 mandates and he was happy it remained peaceful.

 “The illegal blockades are impacting trade, supply chains & manufacturing.
 They’re hurting Canadian families, workers & businesses.
 Glad to see the Windsor Police & its policing partners commenced enforcement at and near the Ambassador Bridge,” Federal Innovation Minister Francois-Philippe Champagne tweeted Saturday.
 “These blockades must stop.”